Should You Weigh Yourself?

 You know weighing is helping you if you do it without obsession.
 You know it's okay if you don't find your mood affected by the number.
 You know it's okay if you're comfortable doing it no matter what your recent habits have been, and if you don't change your behaviour in anticipation of a coming weigh-in.

-But some people—women in particular, I believe—are simply never satisfied with the number they see on the scale.
-Some women stand on the scale every morning, stark naked and nervous, awaiting the day's fate.
-Will I be lower than I was yesterday and feel successful and confident?
-Or will I be higher than I was yesterday and feel I am worthless, incapable of sticking to my goals and destined for failure?
+But some people, women in particular, stand on the scale every morning, stark naked and nervous, awaiting the day's fate.
+Will I be lower than I was yesterday and feel “good” and confident?
+Or will I be higher and feel worthless, incapable of being a “successful” woman and destined for failure?